 Landscape architects are involved in the designing of spaces that “creates and enables life between the buildings”.
 The involvement of landscape architects can be seen in streets, roads, shared paths, housing estates, apartment compounds, shopping malls, squares, plazas, gardens, pocket parks, playgrounds, cemeteries, memorials, museums, schools, universities, transport networks, regional parks, national parks, forests, waterways and across towns, cities and countries.
 Landscape architects often go beyond design creating frameworks and policies for

-There are many landscape architects from the past, current, (and future) who have designed everlasting landscapes that will stand the test of time for decades to come that create calm, joy and inspiration for so many and as a profession, landscape architects should be proud as there are few professions that can stake claim to creating places that impact and benefit so many people.
+Many landscape architects from the past, current, (and future) have designed everlasting landscapes that will stand the test of time for decades to come that create calm, joy, and inspiration for so many.
+As a profession, landscape architects should be proud as few professions can stake claim to creating places that impact and benefit so many people.